Table of Contents

 We translate into the following set of coupled diff-eqs:

-stand for the “rate constants” of the four reactions, and will also be used as the names for the specific reactions.
+are the names of the four reactions, while are their rate constants.
 Note that in this example and represent two different reactions relating between the same sets of species, but in reverse directions.

-When we want to iterate over reactions, we’ll index by . will the total number of reactions, and we can also use for the set of reactions without ambiguity.
+When we want to iterate over reactions, we’ll index by . will stand for set of reactions.
 So in this example we have .
-The rate constant of reaction is a positive real number, and will also be called —we will see how far we can get identifying reactions with their rate constants.
+The rate constant of reaction is a positive real number .

 The rate of a reaction depends on the product of the concentrations of its inputs only, e.g. our first reaction occurs with rate .
-This is the “law of mass action”.
+This is called the law of mass action.

 The coefficients like represent the change in the concentration of a species when a reaction occurs.
 So our first reaction removes two units of and adds one unit of , but doesn’t change the number of species. since appears on both sides of the reaction.